Whether transient or permanent, ataxia can be a symptom of many different disorders.

 Treatment of Ataxia

-There is no set amount of drinks that leads to ataxia, and no exact amount of time for a person to stop feeling its effects.
+There is no set amount of drinks that lead to ataxia, and no exact amount of time for a person to stop feeling its effects.
 Feelings of ataxia depend largely on an individual’s tolerance for alcohol.

 In fact, even when someone has stopped drinking altogether, the symptoms of cerebellar ataxia can continue for an extended period of time.

-While females are more likely to experience alcohol induced cerebellar ataxia than men, it is equally challenging for both men and women to recover from the condition.
+While females are more likely to experience alcohol-induced cerebellar ataxia than men, it is equally challenging for both men and women to recover from the condition.

 After that, physical therapy can help restore muscle mass, and your therapist can introduce you to equipment that can be used to help with walking and functioning in daily life.

 This article was written by Nurse Practitioner Laura Green.
 Laura specializes in urgent care, and it keeps her on her toes.
-She recommends low cost and trusted urgent care when you can’t get in to see your primary doctor.
+She recommends low-cost and trusted urgent care when you can’t get in to see your primary doctor.